logzinga/HatRunner2/README.md

 # Hat Runner 2

-Hat Runner 2 is the 2nd part of the Big Picture Project Hat Runner.
+Hat Runner 2 is the 2nd part of the School Project, Hat Runner.
 The difference is Hat Runner 2 being 3D.

 # Checklist